Diversity and Inclusion

 - Office of Faculty Development and Diversity (OFDD) works with deans and department chairs to increase faculty diversity, providing guidance in setting realistic diversity goals, training search committees, broadening faculty applicant pools, increasing retention of underrepresented groups, and providing faculty development and advancement opportunities.

-- Human Resources, Our Culture & Diversity: Learn about Cornell’s policies and programs that support diversity and inclusion in our workplace, including the University Diversity Council, equal opportunity and affirmative action programs, and instructions and resources for reporting harassment, discrimination and bias
+- Working at Cornell: Inclusion and Belonging: Learn about Cornell’s policies and programs that support diversity and inclusion in our workplace, including the University Diversity Council, equal opportunity and affirmative action programs, and instructions and resources for reporting harassment, discrimination and bias.

 - Finding my community: A list of identity-based offices and programs including various ethnic, religious, gender/gender identity, disability, veteran and other protected status groups.